planetarypraxis/smartforests/readme.md

 - Use vscode's 'run' command (usually aliased to F5) to run the app.
   - Make sure you use the 'App' configuration, which will start both the django app and the frontend build pipeline.
 - Go to localhost:8000/admin
-- Use the 'import' option on the left to seed the archive with content from the staging site.

 ### Hard mode: Using Dockerfiles